CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/ds-server/README.md

 ```

-At this point, you are running deepstream, but we have some config files in deepstream that we want to edit.
-First go ahead and crash deepstream ctrl-c, and let's look at the deepstream file tree:
+Now after we have also installed pm2, Let's look at the deepstream file tree:

 ```
 ├── appveyor.yml